Speaking and Listening

 Language skills are closely linked to improved life chances and social mobility.
-Spoken vocabulary at the age of five is said to be one of the key indications of how many GCSEs a child will get at the age of sixteen.
+Spoken vocabulary at the age of five is said to be one of the key indicators of how many GCSEs a child will get at the age of sixteen.
 Children come to school with different vocabulary size and depth and so we assess children on entry to gauge their individual language skills using Speech Link and Language Link.
 Extra support can then be given to any child who needs it so that their progress is optimal and they become more confident speakers.

 Phonics and Reading